howshekilledit/stratagema/README.md

 ## Objectives

+### Game Play

+Your goal is to make the whole board your color.
+The initial state of the board is selected at random.
+You are located at the square with the dot in it.
+We will start by imagining this game with a single player.

+You have two types of move you can make:

+- Swapping positions with a neighbor square up, down, left, right.
+- Spreading your color to a diagonal neighbor of another color.

+### Coding Objectives

-Your objective is to complete the game so that the computer eventually wins with random play.
+The coding objective is to complete the game so that the computer eventually wins with random play.

 ![image](https://github.com/user-attachments/assets/4e1c583c-0a8d-4994-a2cc-62d367d452bf)